Influenza Virus Vaccine (Subvirion) (in-floo-EN-za VYE-rus VAX-een (sub-VEER-ee-on))

-- Tell your doctor if you are also using a blood thinner (such as warfarin, Coumadin®), phenytoin (Dilantin®), or theophylline (Theo-Dur®).
+- Tell your doctor if you are also using a blood thinner (such as warfarin, Coumadin®, Jantoven®), phenytoin (Dilantin®), or theophylline (Theo-Dur®).

 Warnings While Using This Medicine

-- Children who have received a certain brand of the influenza vaccine (Afluria®) have developed a fever and in some cases a fever with seizures.
+- Children who have received the Afluria® brand of the influenza vaccine have developed a fever, and in some cases a fever with seizures.
 Talk with your doctor if you have concerns about this.

-- Your protection from the flu takes about two weeks to develop.
+- Your protection from the flu takes up to 3 weeks to develop.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 If you notice these less serious side effects, talk with your doctor: